OpenSILEX/opensilex/opensilex-doc/src/main/resources/installation/production.md

 And then follow their [documentation](https://rdf4j.org/documentation/server-workbench-console/) .

+You can also use this docker image: [eclipse/rdf4j-workbench](https://hub.docker.com/r/eclipse/rdf4j-workbench)

 ### GraphDB

 Ontotext - GraphDB exist in free version and can be used as an alternative for RDF4J.

 Please follow their [documentation](http://graphdb.ontotext.com/documentation/free/installation.html) to install it.

+You can also use this docker image: [ontotext/graphdb](https://hub.docker.com/r/ontotext/graphdb)

 # Installation